syrop/syrop.github.io/_posts/2019-07-11-repository-pattern-testing.markdown

 Because I use `abstract class` istead of `interface` I can add my own functions.
 (Notice the `open` function used by Mockito).
 Previously I was using an `interface` with a few added extension functions, but these do not work well with Mockito.

-The change may be seen in the [commit].
+The change may be seen in the [commit-one].

 ## The test

 This is the test.
 It may be further described in a final version of the article.

-Please note the annotation *article preview* in the title of the present version.
+Please note the annotation *preview* in the title of the present version.
 When it is removed, the reader may expect a more detailed explanation.

 ```kotlin
 @ExperimentalCoroutinesApi